 Lacing Beads

 From color sorting to stacking, we cherish these lacing beads.
-The colors are bright, vibrant, and inviting to use.
-You will notice these lacing beads used with my preschoolers in many Breakfast Invitations.
+The colors are bright, vibrant, and inviting.
+You will notice these lacing beads used with my preschoolers in many Breakfast Invitations and with the other wooden building blocks.

 Hot Wheels